WSET® Level 2 - Online Wine Course - Wines

-This qualification is popular for wine and spirit employees and will give students excellent and comprehensive product knowledge.
+This qualification is popular for wine employees and will give students excellent and comprehensive product knowledge.
 The course is also suitable for interested consumers.

 - Student activities: weekly tasks, group tasting area, multiple choice feedback tests and videos supported by the textbook